2BoldlyCode/rectangles/README.md

 Using non- register-constrained data types such as BigInteger is not efficient and we are not creating rectangles on the scale of star systems.

-I have a couple of BASH scripts demonstrating build or launch tools.
+I have a couple of BASH scripts demonstrating build and launch tools.

 ###Build Automation and Dependency Management